10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

 6. ‘Euakafa

-An island in the Vava’u group, ‘Euakafa is another uninhabited island that has a few interesting features for those adventurous enough to visit.
-Those staying at the Treasure Island Eco Resort on the neighbouring ‘Eueiki Island can take a boat trip to ‘Euakafa to learn about the legend of a Samoan princess who is buried there.
-You’ll hike to various caves and even snorkel inside the island’s sea cave.
+An island in the Vava’u group, ‘Euakafa is another (mostly) uninhabited island that has a few interesting features for those adventurous enough to visit.
+Despite there actually being a resort on the island, Dream Island Resort, it still evokes “Robinson Crusoe” vibes as you’re not sharing the island with much other than sand, crabs and coconut trees.
+It’s paradise if you’re looking to get away from it all!
 Learn more about this group of islands in The Complete Guide to Vava’u.

 10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

-8. Maninita
+8. Kao

-Back to Ha’apai, Kao sits beside Tofua and is Tonga’s highest island reaching 1,030m (3,379ft).
+Back to Ha’apai, Kao sits beside Tofua and is Tonga’s highest island reaching 1,030 m (3,379 ft).
 It’s a stratovolcano in which adventurous travellers who can organise a boat trip with their resort can reach to do one of the toughest hikes in Tonga.
 The views at the top, however, are the ultimate reward.

-10 Less-Travelled Islands of Tonga(c) Crys on Flickr
+10 Less-Travelled Islands of Tonga© TongaPocketGuide.com

-10. Luahoko
+10. Tau

 Author

-Laura S.
+Laura (Lola) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Tonga Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Tonga.
 She knows the islands inside-out and loves sharing tips on how best to experience Tonga’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.